 Welcome to the Winterthur Program in American Material Culture.

-Focused on the material world of America in historical and global contexts, the Winterthur Program addresses the complicated lives of objects, the way in which objects fostered human relationships, and how objects ranging from the seventeenth century to the modern era enable us to understand the past in all of its diversity, including the American material world created by black, indigenous, or people of color.
+Focused on the material world of America in historical and global contexts, the Winterthur Program addresses the complicated lives of objects, the way in which objects fostered human relationships, and how objects ranging from the seventeenth century to the modern era enable us to understand the past in all of its diversity.

 Students come from across the country and also from abroad, with diverse backgrounds reflected by a broad range of undergraduate majors.
 Our faculty are leaders and scholars in the various fields of curating and museum studies, art history, history, literary studies, anthropology, and archaeology.
 At both Winterthur and the University, field study and visiting researchers and professionals connect our students with faculty and colleagues around the world.